Bitcoin Halving: What It Is and Why It Matters

 Defining Bitcoin halving is the easy part.
 Bitcoin halving is a process built into Bitcoin’s code that automatically halves the reward paid for verifying, validating, and adding a new transaction block to Bitcoin’s blockchain.

 There have been three events so far, with the most recent event taking place on May 11, 2020.
-The next is estimated to occur in 2024.
+The next is estimated to occur on April 19, 2024.

 Now for the more complicated part: What’s a block and what’s a blockchain?
 Who exactly is being rewarded and then having their rewards halved, and what does that have to do with the price of Bitcoin?